gabrielbiscaia/recipes-crud/README.md

-# NestJS CRUD REST API with Docker, Swagger, and Prisma
+# Recipes CRUD

-This project is a CRUD (Create, Read, Update, Delete) REST API built with NestJS, Docker, Swagger, and Prisma.
-It demonstrates how to create a robust and scalable API using modern web development technologies.
+This project is a CRUD (Create, Read, Update, Delete) using NestJS, Docker, Swagger, and Prisma.

 ## Features

-- NestJS framework for building efficient and scalable server-side applications
+- NestJS framework for building server-side applications
-- PostgreSQL database
+- PostgreSQL for database
-- Prisma as the ORM for database operations
+- Prisma as the ORM
 - Docker for containerization and easy deployment
 - Swagger for API documentation
 - CRUD operations for managing recipes